vuola/UH_NumericalMethods/README.md

 `code .`

 ### C++
 During testing MacOS was running Clang 13.1.6 and Ubuntu used gcc 9.3.0 as the C++ compiler.

 ### Python 3
 The Python version used during testing was 3.11.
 Eigenpy library requires at least Python version 3.5.
-The Docker container runs Python 3.8,
+The Docker container runs Python 3.8

 #### Python 3.11

+If you have a Python version 3.8 or newer, it is safer to keep it that way.
+Some linux distributions have symlinks to python.
+If you manage the Python3 symlink -> Python3.xx executable go ahead and upgrade to the latest Python version.

 `sudo add-apt-repository ppa:deadsnakes/ppa`

 `sudo apt update`